 Leukocytes: An overall term for white blood cells (WBC) that fight disease and infection.
-Specific types of WBCs include granulocytes, lymphocytes and monocytes.
+Specific types of WBCs include granulocytes, lymphocytes, and monocytes.

 Lymphocyte: These white blood cells are part of the body’s immune system.
-There are three types of lymphocytes: B-lymphocytes, T-lymphocytes and natural killer (NK) cells
+There are three types of lymphocytes: B-lymphocytes, t-lymphocytes, and natural killer (NK cells

-Macrophage: A type of white blood cell or monocyte which migrates from the bloodstream into infected tissues and acts as a scavenger, ingesting particles such as bacteria and dead cells.
+Macrophage: A type of white blood cell or monocyte which migrates from the bloodstream into infected tissues and acts as a scavenger ingesting particles such as bacteria and dead cells

 Monoclonal: Proteins made by cells which all belong to the same clone are identical and are called monoclonal.

-Monocyte: A large white blood cell that can leave the blood stream and enter infected tissues where it becomes a macrophage.
+Monocyte: A large white blood cell that can leave the bloodstream and enter infected tissues where it becomes a macrophage.
 A macrophage is a type of immune cell that surrounds and kills bacteria and viruses.

+Natural Killer Cells: A type of lymphocyte that attacks virus-infected cells or tumor cells.
 Neutrophil: This is the most common type of cell within the granulocyte group of white blood cells.
 They are important for helping the body fight infections, especially bacterial and fungal infections.